Pet Nutrition Consultations in Toronto

 SIGNS YOUR PET NEEDS NUTRITIONAL COUNSELLING

 Even healthy pets can benefit from nutritional counselling from a veterinarian.
 However, if your dog or cat displays these symptoms, you should book a nutritional consultation right away:

+If you just got a kitten or if you are about to get some, please read our blog about what to feed a kitten at every stage.
 In addition, when your dog reaches the age of five to seven years old, it’s probably time to graduate to a food designed for mature animals.
 Both dogs and cats require special food when they become seniors at around 11 years old.